jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 		- Normally accomplished through some sort of live/hot reload that preserves the state of the system, however this only reflects the final output of the program without revealing any information on the *internal model* of the program that led to that output
 	- Richness: allowing programmers to work with domain-specific visualizations and interactions
 		- [W]riting code means articulating thoughts as precisely as possible… Often these thoughts involve geometrical relationships: tables, nests of objects, graphs, etc. Furthermore, the geometry differs from problem domain to problem domain.
 To this day, though, programmers articulate their thoughts as linear text.
-	- Composability: the ability to freely combine smaller programmed artifacts into larger ones, to accomplish larger goals
+	- [[thoughts/composable|Composability]]: the ability to freely combine smaller programmed artifacts into larger ones, to accomplish larger goals
 		- Unlike liveness and richness, this is not a quality static text lacks, which interactive programming systems strive to add to it.
 Rather, it is a familiar quality of static text which new programming systems must work hard to maintain.
 - More notes on [[thoughts/programming models]]
 - [CRDTs and Relational Databases (RDBs)](https://hal.inria.fr/hal-02983557/document)